trade-tariff/trade-tariff-tech-docs/source/manual/Learn-to-accessibility-tests.html.md

 ### 📈 Better UX for All

 Good accessibility often improves overall usability:

 - Clear navigation
 - Proper contrast
 - Readable content

 ### 🧪 Shift-Left Testing

-Adding automated accessibility checks to CI/CD ensures issues are caught early — reducing risk and rework.
+Adding automated accessibility checks to CI/CD ensures issues are caught early, reducing risk and rework.

 ---

 ## 🛠️ How We Test Accessibility

 We use:

 - **axe-core** — an open-source accessibility testing engine
 - **Playwright** — to run end-to-end accessibility checks across pages
 - **HTML Reports** — to view, debug, and fix issues efficiently